uttori/uttori-wiki/docs/wiki.md

 <a name="UttoriWiki+save"></a>

 ### uttoriWiki.save(request, response, next)
-Attempts to save the document and redirects to the detail view of that document when successful.
+Attempts to update an existing document and redirects to the detail view of that document when successful.

 Hooks:
 - `validate` - `validate-save` - Passes in the request.